Epistemic Errors of Imperfect Multitask Learners When Distributions Shift: Abstract

 \section{Abstract}

-When data are noisy, a statistical learner's goal is to resolve epistemic uncertainty about the data it will encounter at test-time, i.e., to identify the distribution of test (\textit{target}) data.
-Many real-world learning settings introduce sources of epistemic uncertainty that can not be resolved on the basis of training (\textit{source}) data alone: The source data may arise from multiple tasks (\textit{multitask learning}), the target data may differ systematically from the source data tasks (\textit{distribution shift}), and/or the learner may not arrive at an accurate characterization of the source data (\textit{imperfect learning}).
-We introduce a principled definition of \textit{epistemic error}, and provide a generic, decompositional \textit{epistemic error bound}.
-Our error bound is the first to (i) consider epistemic error specifically, (ii) accommodate all the sources of epistemic uncertainty above, and (iii) separately attribute the error to each of multiple aspects of the learning procedure and environment.
-As corollaries of the generic result, we provide (i) epistemic error bounds specialized to the settings of Bayesian transfer learning and distribution shift within $\epsilon$-neighborhoods, and (ii) a set of corresponding generalization bounds.
-Finally, we provide a novel definition of \textit{negative transfer}, and validate its insights in a synthetic experimental setting.
+Uncertainty-aware machine learners, such as Bayesian neural networks, output a quantification of uncertainty instead of a point prediction.
+We provide uncertainty-aware learners with a principled framework to characterize, and identify ways to eliminate, errors that arise from reducible (\textit{epistemic}) uncertainty.
+We introduce a principled definition of \textit{epistemic error}, and provide a decompositional \textit{epistemic error bound} which operates in the very general setting of imperfect multitask learning under distribution shift.
+In this setting, the training (\textit{source}) data may arise from multiple tasks, the test (\textit{target}) data may differ systematically from the source data tasks, and/or the learner may not arrive at an accurate characterization of the source data.
+Our bound separately attributes epistemic errors to each of multiple aspects of the learning procedure and environment.
+As corollaries of the general result, we provide epistemic error bounds specialized to the settings of Bayesian transfer learning and distribution shift within $\epsilon$-neighborhoods.

-\section{Introduction}
+\section{INTRODUCTION}

+Probabilistic and uncertainty-aware machine learning paradigms have gained increasing traction in recent years \citep{izbicki_machine_2025}.
+Methods like Bayesian inference \citep{papamarkou_position_2024}, conformal prediction \citep{angelopoulos_conformal_2023}, and credal learning \citep{caprio_cbdl_2024} are used in the context of models of increasing scale.
+Instead of a point prediction, these methods provide a quantification of their uncertainty about an outcome, in the form of a predictive distribution, prediction interval, or set.

+Statistical learning theory provides machine learners with a framework to characterize prediction errors.
+For uncertainty-aware learners, prediction errors are an irrelevant, incomplete, or uninformative measure of performance: They do not capture the learner's additional goal of uncertainty quantification, and conflate error that arises from reducible and irreducible sources of uncertainty.
+In this work, we develop a framework and collection of results that bring the conceptual tools of statistical learning theory to uncertainty-aware paradigms.
+Our goal is to provide uncertainty-aware learners with a principled framework to characterize, and identify ways to improve, their performance.

-When data are noisy, outcomes are uncertain in two senses \citep{hullermeier_aleatoric_2021}.
-A learner's degree of \textit{aleatoric uncertainty} refers to the amount of noise inherent to the data-generating process (DGP), and does not depend on the learner's knowledge of the DGP.
-Lack of knowledge of the DGP introduces \textit{epistemic uncertainty}.
+Learners confront two types of uncertainty \citep{hullermeier_aleatoric_2021}.
+Irreducible, \textit{aleatoric uncertainty} refers to the amount of noise inherent to the data-generating process (DGP).
+On the other hand, the learner can reduce its \textit{epistemic uncertainty} by taking actions to acquire knowledge of the DGP.